Peter Collier (politician): Early life

 Collier was born in Kalgoorlie, Western Australia, to Beryl Lillian (née Davies) and Les Collier.
 He attended Eastern Goldfields Senior High School before going on to the University of Western Australia, where he studied teaching.
 After graduating, Collier taught at various high schools in the Perth metropolitan area, both public and private.
 He taught for periods at John Curtin Senior High School (1981–1983), Lesmurdie Senior High School (1985–1986), Presbyterian Ladies' College (1987–1988), and Scotch College (1990–2005).
 Outside of his teaching career, Collier was also a professional tennis coach.
 He spent a season on the WTA Tour in 1989, coaching Jenny Byrne, Jo-Anne Faull, and Dianne Van Rensburg.

 Controversy

-It was revealed in the media in 2021 that Collier was part of a factional group of powerbrokers within his party known as “The Clan”, alongside former federal finance minister Matthias Cormann and Nick Goiran.
-Leaked Whatsapp messages revealed that Collier sent sexist messages to other group members that referred to female Liberal members as “sandwich makers”, a “bitch” and “toxic cow”.
+It was revealed in the media in 2021 that Collier was part of a factional group of powerbrokers within his party known as "The Clan", alongside former federal finance minister Mathias Cormann and Nick Goiran.
+Leaked WhatsApp messages revealed that Collier sent sexist messages to other group members that referred to female Liberal members as "sandwich makers", "bitches" and "toxic cows".